Konippi/Konippi/README.md

 ## Profile

-:wave:Hi there!
+:wave:Hi there!<br>
-I'm software engineer in Japan.
+I'm a university student in Kyoto, Japan.<br>
+I aspire to be a software engineer.
 - Major :
   - Inforamtion engineering
 - Available programming languages (Library, Framework)